Report: Sources Say Sessions Misled Congress About Russia Meeting

 Testifying in November 2017, Sessions informed the House Judiciary Committee that he had “pushed back” on the idea of the Russian sit-down, which was proposed at a Trump campaign meeting by former adviser George Papadopoulos on March 31, 2016.

-That gathering was captured in a photo, which helped puncture Trump’s later claim that Papadopoulos was merely a “low level adviser” on his campaign.
+That gathering was captured in a photo, which helped puncture Trump’s later claim that Papadopoulos was merely a “low-level adviser” on his campaign.

 Weeks later, in April 2016, an academic with high-level connections to Russia told Papadopoulos that the Russian government had access to hacked Hillary Clinton emails.
 Papadopoulos divulged this information to an Australian diplomat at a London bar in May 2016, in a conversation that set in motion the FBI investigation into Russian electoral interference.